 - Disney’s Riviera Resort Review

 And if you would like to combine the two, don’t miss the Ultimate Guide to Disney World Character Dining.
-It includes specifics and is updated often.
+It includes specifics for each character meal and is updated often.